swak/8th-ndn-hackathon.github.io/index.md

 ---
 layout: page
-title: Welcome to 5th NDN Hackathon
+title: Welcome to 6th NDN Hackathon
 ---

-The NDN Team is organizing our 5th NDN Hackathon on December 16 and 17, 2017 on the University of California, Los Angeles campus.
-We solicit Hackathon project proposals that advance the state of NDN.
+The NDN Team is organizing our 6th NDN Hackathon on May 12 and 13, 2018 at Florida International University.
+We are soliciting Hackathon project proposals that advance the state of NDN.
 Participants will have approximately **12 hours** to work on the projects.

 We encourage projects that: